Malik-Haziq/Ocean-Mist-Vscode-Theme/README.md

 # My VS Code Theme

-A modern and vibrant VS Code theme based on the color `#49aaba`, designed to provide a clean and visually pleasing coding environment.
+Ocean Mist is modern VS Code theme inspired by the calming aqua color, designed for readability and focus.

 ---

 ## Installation

-1. Open VS Code and navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing `Ctrl+Shift+X`.
+1. Open VS Code and navigate to the Extensions view by pressing `Ctrl+Shift+X`.
-2. Search for the theme by its name: **My VS Code Theme**.
+2. Search for the theme: **ocean mist**.
 3. Click the **Install** button.
 4. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and select **Preferences: Color Theme**.
-5. Choose **My VS Code Theme** from the list.
+5. Choose **Ocean Mist** from the list.

 ---